 Written by: Tim Devaney

-5 things you should know about the Capital One Venture Rewards Credit Card
+Is the Capital One Venture Rewards Credit Card Credit Card worth it?

-1. The big sign-up bonus could help you pay for your next trip
+Rewards could help pay for your next trip

-The Capital One Venture Rewards Credit Card comes with $250 to use on Capital One Travel in your first year as a card holder, plus earn a 75,000-mile sign-up bonus after you spend $4,000 on purchases during your first 3 months after opening the account.
+The Capital One Venture Rewards Credit Card has a solid sign-up bonus of 75,000 miles after you spend $4,000 on purchases during your first 3 months after opening the account.
+Plus, you’ll get $250 to use on Capital One Travel in your first cardholder year.

-That’s enough miles to cover $1,000 worth of airfare or hotels.
+That’s enough miles to cover $750 worth of airfare or hotels when you redeem through the Capital One portal.

-The Capital One Venture Rewards Credit Card offers one of the most straightforward rewards programs around.
+The Capital One Venture Rewards Credit Card offers one of the most effortless rewards programs around.

-You’ll earn two miles for every $1 you spend on purchases, plus five miles per $1 spent on hotels, vacation rentals and car rentals booked through Capital One Travel.
-If you prefer simplicity, you’ll appreciate that you don’t have to spend time planning out your purchases to maximize your rewards — just swipe to earn.
+If you prefer simplicity, you’ll appreciate that you don’t have to spend time planning out your purchases to maximize your rewards — just pay with your card to earn a high flat rate on everyday purchases.

 Redeeming your miles is just as simple.
 You can book your trip through Capital One’s website or make your travel purchases first and then go back and ask to be reimbursed with a statement credit within 90 days of your purchase.